 1) Start by spending some time reading the articles on our site.
 You might want to consider subscribing to our weekly newsletter to make it easy to stay on top of what we publish.

-2) Send us a one-to-two paragraph pitch describing your story idea, where you intend to get your information, and why it might be a good fit for Civil Eats.
+2) Write up a one-to-two paragraph pitch describing your story idea, noting where you intend to get your information, and why it might be a good fit for Civil Eats.

 3) Include a few lines about why you are the best person to write the story.
 Include links to other posts and stories you’ve written when applicable.